Common Treatment Interventions

 When the Client Arrives

-Start with a warm greeting to begin building a trusting relationship.
+Start with a warm greeting Always start with a warm greeting to build a trusting relationship.

 • Be open and ready to listen and help.
 Acknowledge and praise successes, big and small.